 If you plan to while away lazy afternoons here and stretch out then you really need to make the seat long enough to do so but often a window seat is dictated by the window itself so you may need to work with what you have.

-Making a window seat cushion
+Making a cushion to suit

 The type and quality of the foam that you make the seat cushion from is important.
 Custom made cushion covers are not cheap so there is no point getting them made to fit foam that will not last and will start to sag.